Salisbury Crags, Edinburgh

 What could be more magical than meeting some real, live reindeer this winter?
 You can get up close to these impressive animals, feed them a carrot or two, and learn all about them from experienced reindeer herders.

 How much does it cost?
-Entry for adults to the Scottish Deer Centre is £9.
-It is £4 entry for adults to the Christmas Fun days at the Cairngorm Reindeer Centre throughout December.
+Entry for adults to the Scottish Deer Centre is £11.50.
+Fill in an online enquiry form via the Cairngorm Reindeer Centre’s website to plan your reindeer sleigh ride.

 7. Get crafty